brittanyvl/uxclass_websiteprototype/README.md

-# uxclass_websiteprototype
+# D479 Prototype

-This project is for a school assignment requiring a prototype be hosted for evaluation by my classmates.
+This project is intended for my UX coursework and will be evaluated by my peers.